-The Company chooses to prepare consolidated accounts for the Scottish Power Limited group and deliver them to the Registrar of Companies.
+The Company is required by law to prepare consolidated accounts for the Group and deliver them to the Registrar of Companies.
 The Consolidated accounts have been prepared in accordance with UK-adopted international accounting standards.
 The Consolidated accounts are prepared in accordance with the accounting policies set out in Note 3.
 Monetary amounts are presented in pounds Sterling and rounded to the nearest hundred thousand unless otherwise indicated.
 The Consolidated accounts are prepared on the historical cost basis apart from certain financial assets and liabilities measured at fair value.